IBM/max-developer-tutorial/modules/module2/README.md

 ## Summary

 In this module you
-  * added code to invoke a deep learning model inference endpoint, and
+  * added code to invoke a deep learning model prediction endpoint, and
   * processed and visualized the response.

 End of module